oauthstuff/draft-ietf-oauth-security-topics/A04_attacks-and-mitigations.md

-The contents of the authorization request URI or the authorization response URI can unintentionally be disclosed to attackers through the Referer HTTP header (see [@RFC7231], Section 5.5.2), by leaking either from the AS's or the client's web site, respectively.
+The contents of the authorization request URI or the authorization response URI can unintentionally be disclosed to attackers through the Referer HTTP header (see [@RFC7231], Section 5.5.2), by leaking either from the authorization server's or the client's web site, respectively.
 Most importantly, authorization codes or `state` values can be disclosed in this way.
 Although specified otherwise in [@RFC7231], Section 5.5.2, the same may happen to access tokens conveyed in URI fragments due to